 Learn more in my Loom and Leaf review.

 There are a LOT of similarities with these two companies.
-This is one comparison where it is very difficult to say which one you should choose.
-They both are great companies, both great mattresses, so if you still can’t decide, I’d flip a coin to make the decision and don’t stress!
+This is one comparison where it is very difficult to say which one people should choose.
+They both are great companies, both great mattresses, so if people still can’t decide, I’d flip a coin to make the decision and don’t stress!